-26. COST AUDITORS:
+27. COST AUDITORS:

-Pursuant to the provisions of Section 148 of the Companies Act, 2013, your Directors have approved the appointment of M/s Kailash Sankhlecha & Associates, Cost Accountants, having FRN-100221, to conduct the Cost Audit for the year ending 31st March, 2023, at a remuneration of ₹ 3,50,000/- (Rupees Three Lakh Fifty Thousand Only) plus applicable tax and out of pocket expenses, subject to the approval of such remuneration by the members of the Company at the ensuing Annual General Meeting.
+Pursuant to the provisions of Section 148 of the Companies Act, 2013, your Directors have approved the reappointment of M/s Kailash Sankhlecha & Associates, Cost Accountants, having FRN-100221, to conduct the Cost Audit for the year ending 31st March, 2024, at a remuneration of ₹ 3,50,000/- (Rupees Three Lakh Fifty Thousand Only) plus applicable tax and out of pocket expenses, subject to the approval of such remuneration by the members of the Company at the ensuing Annual General Meeting.
+There has been no qualification, reservation or adverse remark or disclaimer in their Report for the period ended on 31st March, 2023.

-27. SECRETARIAL AUDITORS' QUALIFICATION:
+28. SECRETARIAL AUDITORS:

-The Secretarial Audit was carried out by M/s PI & Associates, Company Secretaries for the financial year ended on 31st March, 2022.
-The Report given by the Secretarial Auditors is annexed as Annexure VI and forms integral part of this Report.
+The Secretarial Audit was carried out by M/s PI & Associates, Company Secretaries for the financial year ended on 31st March, 2023.
+The Report given by the Secretarial Auditors is annexed as Annexure V and forms integral part of this Report.
 There has been no qualification, reservation or adverse remark or disclaimer in their Report.
 During the year under review, the Secretarial Auditors had not reported any matter under section 204(3) of the Act read with section 134(3)(f) of the Act and under Section 143 (12) of the Act, therefore no detail is required to be disclosed under Section 134 (3) of the Act.